Medicaid

 • Prescription drugs

-The Ohio Department of Medicaid has implemented several strategic initiatives to support their Next Generation Managed Care program.
-This new program represents the first structural change to the program in 15 years, and were implemented in phases starting on July 1, 2022.
+The Ohio Department of Medicaid has implemented several strategic initiatives to support its Next Generation Managed Care program.
+This new program represents the first structural change to the program in 15 years, and wase implemented in phases starting on July 1, 2022.
 These initiatives include:

 • OhioRISE, which is a specialized managed care program for youth with complex behavioral health and multisystem needs